CITY GUIDES | MIDWEST

 $$$$$ | MAP | WEBSITE | INSTAGRAM

 Yes, it’s inside the Ritz, but don’t let that scare you.
 This is southern Italian food that feels sun-drenched and generous, with portions big enough to restore faith and maybe circulation.
 Bonus: Chef Eduardo Marquez holds private pizza-making classes.
+This is refined Italian cuisine done with precision and hospitality that feels genuinely special.

 $$$$$ | MAP | WEBSITE | INSTAGRAM